Guaco (band): Stage 1979–1985

-The compositions that were most widely distributed were: «Homenaje a Jesús Lozano» and «Las fleas», in the voice of Amílcar Boscan.
+The compositions that were most widely distributed were: «Homenaje a Jesús Lozano» and «Las Pulgas», in the voice of Amílcar Boscan.
 Another of the songs of great popularity was: "Maracucha", in the unmistakable voice of Gustavo Aguado.
 A song initially recorded without brass that was later added, in an arrangement made in Caracas, by Alberto Naranjo, director of Trabuco Venezolano.
-He also highlighted the song dedicated to the Virgin of Chiquinquirá, "Chinita", whose arrangements and polyphonies gave it an air of modernity that contrasted with those piper groups that never took risks and remained faithful to tradition.
+He also highlighted the song dedicated to the Virgin of Chiquinquirá, "Chinita", whose arrangements and polyphonies gave it an air of modernity that contrasted with those gaita groups that never took risks and remained faithful to tradition.

 It remains within the repertoire of this album, lyrics of social denunciation (an idea that has always been present in the founders of Guaco) with bagpipes such as: "La reforma", an old song by Mario Viloria that had been recorded on the 1970 LP where he addresses the problems that Maracaibo has suffered for years and that have never been solved and "Differendum" at the time when Venezuela and Guyana maintained a territorial dispute.

 The album Guaco 1981 confirms the artistic level reached in the two previous LPs.
 Ricardo Hernández remains as musical director and composer of eight of the songs on the album.
 The rhythmic and harmonic concept of the band belongs to the musicians born in Zulia and whose sound quality is beginning to make itself felt.
 At the sales level, they are promoted by the INTEGRA record label from 1979 to 1983.
 Therefore, within the promotion of the band that everyone wants to label within a musical genre, the criterion that "Guaco is Guaco" is maintained.